 1. Launch the Group Policy Management Console (GPMC).

-2. Navigate to your domain node, right-click it, and select Create a GPO in this domain, and Link it here.
+2. Navigate to your domain node, right-click it, then select Create a GPO in this domain, and Link it here.

-3. In the New GPO dialog, enter a name for the new object, then select OK.
+3. In the New GPO dialog, enter a name for the new object, then click OK.

 A new GPO will appear within the Group Policy Management container.